zigbeer/zigbee-shepherd/README.md

         console.log('ZNP is now allowing devices to join the network for 60 seconds.');
 });

-// allow device only to join coordinator shepherd.permitJoin(60, 'coord');
+// allow devices only to join coordinator shepherd.permitJoin(60, 'coord');
 ```